U.S. calls on Turkey to immediately release jailed philanthropist Osman Kavala

 Kavala was accused by Turkey of collaborating with Henri Barkey, a prominent U.S.-based Turkey scholar, and both men were charged with attempting to overthrow the constitutional order.

-An indictment alleged that Barkey had links to the network of U.S.-based Turkish Muslim cleric Fethullah Gulen, which Ankara says had orchestrated the coup attempt.
+An indictment alleged that Barkey had links to Gulen’s network.
 Gulen denies involvement and Barkey has said the charges are a “complete fabrication”.

 “We also note with concern U.S. citizen Dr. Henri Barkey’s inclusion in these unwarranted court proceedings.
 We believe the charges against Dr. Barkey to be baseless”, the State Department said on Wednesday.